Jack24658735/GroPrompt/README_OUR.md

     ```bash
     pip install torch==1.12.0+cu116 torchvision==0.13.0+cu116 -f https://download.pytorch.org/whl/torch_stable.html
     ```
-    * Note: On TWCC, we should install the newest torch by directly using `pip install torch && pip install torchvision` to avoid errors.s
+    * Note: On TWCC, we should install the newest torch by directly using `pip install torch && pip install torchvision` to avoid errors.
 5. Install packages needed for our project.
     ``` bash
     # Install packages from RVOS (Referformer, Onlinerefer)